Cremation by country: Ireland

-Cremation has been on the increase in Ireland in the last decade.
-This is largely due to both the expense of burial plots and their (lack of) availability.
+Cremation has increased in Ireland in the last decade, largely due to the expense and limited availability of burial plots.
 In 2017, almost 20% of deaths in Ireland involved cremation.
-There are five crematoria in Ireland, three of which are located in Dublin: Glasnevin (the first facility of its type in Ireland, established in 1982), Newland's Cross, Harold's Cross), one in Cavan and one in Cork.
-However, access to these cremation facilities is not restricted to people living in Dublin or Cork.
-Anyone may arrange for a cremation to take place in any of these crematoria.
-Another crematorium opened in Shannon in 2017.
+There are six crematoria in Ireland, three of which are in Dublin: Glasnevin (the first facility of its type in the country, established in 1982), Newlands Cross, and Harold's Cross.
+The remaining three are located in Cavan, Cork, and Shannon.
+Access to these facilities is not restricted by residency.
+Anyone may arrange for a cremation to take place at any of these locations.